 Health Benefits of Water Kefir

-Making this dairy-free kefir at home is a breeze and even the toughest critics cannot deny how good it tastes!
-I filmed this little video showing how to make and flavour it, so if you are serious about making it yourself, check it out:
+Making this dairy-free kefir at home is a breeze, and even the toughest critics cannot deny how good it tastes!
+Check out this little video showing how to make and flavor it.
+So if you are serious about making it yourself, just watch!

-Note: Since the original filming of this video, (besides growing up a lot and changing the colour of my hair) I have switched to primarily coconut water as my sweet liquid of choice.
+Note: Since filming this video, besides growing up a lot and changing the color of my hair, I have switched to primarily coconut water as my sweet liquid of choice.
 I found that adding sugar water to the culture took away some of the sweetness, but not all.

-Coconut water just feels better, ferments perfectly in 24 hours and by the end, it is not sweet at all.
+Coconut water just feels better, ferments perfectly in 24 hours, and by the end, is not sweet at all.
 This makes it more ideal for someone with compromised digestion like leaky gut and/or candida overgrowth.
-If young coconuts are not local (like in Canada), you can buy good quality coconut water that is not from concentrate.
+If you can’t find young coconuts locally (like in Canada), you can buy good quality coconut water that is not from concentrate.
 While it is not as good as the raw stuff, straight from the coconut, it does the trick!
-I love adding a squeeze of lime to my coconut water kefir and having it as a wake up tonic that primes the digestive track and flushes the liver!
+I love adding a squeeze of lime to my coconut water kefir.
+This delicious wake-up tonic primes the digestive track and flushes the liver!

 - Leave on the counter top with the bottle top covered with a paper towel and an elastic band.
 The babies need to breathe!